Opinion Essay Quick Sketch

 Independent Working Time (15 minutes)

-- Pass out 8 post-it notes per student, as they will complete 2 copies of each sentence for their Opinion Essay Sketch Sheet.
+- Pass out eight sticky notes per student, as they will complete two copies of each sentence for their Opinion Essay Sketch worksheet.
 One will be for a partner’s sheet.

-- Students independently complete their sentence copies on post-it notes for their sketch sheets.
+- Have students independently complete their sentence copies on sticky notes for their sketch sheets.

-- As they finish, students partner up and exchange post-it sentences.
+- As they finish, partner students up and have them exchange sentences.